 The four-cylinder turbodiesel is now the backbone of European sales, and the individual units that are its vertebrae are now fiendishly fast, refined and cheap to run.
 Volvo claims, in a stroke, to have advanced beyond any of them

-There’s a wide range of other petrol and diesel engines, and manual and automatic versions of most derivatives of the S60 are available.
-Engine capacities range from 1.6 to 2.4 litres, but at the heart lies the aforementioned company car tax-friendly 2.0-litre D4 model.
+There’s a range of four engines, and manual and automatic versions available on all S60s.
+Engine capacities are all 2.0-litres, but at the heart lies the aforementioned company car tax-friendly 118bhp D2 model, which produces 88g/km when paired to a manual 'box.

-Five trim levels feature, ranging from the Business Edition through SE, SE Lux and R-Design to R-Design Lux models.
+Five trim levels feature, ranging from the Business Edition through SE Nav, SE Lux Nav and R-Design Nav to R-Design Lux Nav models.
 R-Design designates a sportier version, with bigger wheels and appropriately athletic bodywork addenda.

 So is Volvo's bold move to focus on a new diesel a masterstroke or megaflop?
 Read on to find the answer.